 Goals and objectives

 You should make your general Health and Safety policy specific by establishing clear goals and objectives.
 Make objectives realistic and attainable, aiming at specific areas of performance that can be measured or verified.
-Some examples are: “have weekly inspections and correct hazards found within 24 hours”, or “train all employees about hazards of their jobs, and specific safe behaviors before beginning work.”
+Some examples are: “have weekly inspections and correct hazards found within 24 hours”, or “train all employees about hazards of their jobs, and specific safe behaviours before beginning work.”

 Visible top management leadership